The Nation's Official Memorial to Robert E. Lee Gets a Rewrite

 Arlington House is the nation’s memorial to Robert E. Lee.
 It honors him for specific reasons, including his role in promoting peace and reunion after the Civil War.
 In a larger sense it exists as a place of study and contemplation of the meaning of some of the most difficult aspects of American History: military service; sacrifice; citizenship; duty; loyalty; slavery and freedom.

-In a statement, the Parks Service acknowledged it made the change this week but did not directly attribute it to the events in Charlottesville and the ensuing public debate over Confederate memorials.
+In a statement, the Park Service acknowledged it made the change this week but did not directly attribute it to the events in Charlottesville and the ensuing public debate over Confederate memorials.

-“It is our mission to provide historical context that reflects a fuller view of past events and the values under which they occurred, and the update was made in that spirit,” the Parks Service said.
+“It is our mission to provide historical context that reflects a fuller view of past events and the values under which they occurred, and the update was made in that spirit,” the Park Service said.
 “The National Park Service is committed to sharing our nation’s history inclusively and holistically, and we have elicited scholars’ advice on how to present, more completely, the experience of those who were enslaved at Arlington House.
-Their stories will be prominently featured when the rehabilitation of the house, slave quarters, gardens and exhibits is complete.”
+Their stories will be prominently featured when the rehabilitation of the house, slave quarters, gardens, and exhibits is complete.”

 As my colleague Adam Serwer has written, the notion of Lee’s “role in promoting peace and reunion after the Civil War” is itself a matter of dispute, subject to historical revisionism highlighting his letters opposing the construction of Confederate monuments while ignoring his racist views toward blacks and his opposition to their enfranchisement.